Home School, our way.

 Once you start thinking, it's obvious that school is no longer fit for purpose.
 It was invented at the beginning of the industrial revolution for the creation of an industrial society.
 In this post industrial era schools are preparing kids for jobs and a society that no longer exists, while destroying initiative and creativity which will be key to life in the emerging new social order.
 The questions for parents are, can they do a worse job at educating their children than schools, and can they make time?
 My partner and I both work part time, so we had time, and believed we couldn't do worse.

 I liked the idea of them experiencing different learning routes - trial and error, searching the internet, watching documentaries on TV, watching demonstrations, going to clubs/workshops to experience group learning.
 It became what is loosely called 'autonomous learning'.
-Autonomous learning claims that a child learns quicker and better if they are interested in something, than if they don't like it or the way it is presented.
-They learn to find out what they want and how to get it, they get used to setting their own agenda.
+Autonomous learning claims that a child learns quicker and better if they are interested in something, than if they don't like it or the way it is taught.
+They learn to find out what they want and how to get it, they get used to doing what they want.

-From about the age of 7 or so I showed them how to use Photoshop and animation programs, I felt it was important they learnt to think of a computer as first and formost a tool rather than a recreational platform.
+From about the age of 7 or so I showed them how to use Photoshop and animation programs, I felt it was important they learnt to think of a computer as a tool rather than a recreational platform.
 If they started playing video games I assumed that was a sign reality was boring them and put a bit of extra effort into helping them think of things they'd like to do.
 One advantage of home school is that you know when your child is safe to use tools and can introduce them when they are ready.
-We could allow them unrestricted use of the internet, give them adult scissors, or scapels, 'grown up' paint and cartridge paper from a far younger age than is viable in a school environment.
-Whenever they wanted to use a new tool or material they have always been allowed - after we have shown them how to use it safely.
-This is positive because it means they have been able to use and get comfortable with 'proper' tools at a far younger age than if they had been in a school environment, making the results of their labour simply better and much more satisfying.
-An easy illustration of this is to try painting a picture with redicolor paint on printer paper using a cheap brush, it is almost impossible to get a pleasing result even as an experienced artist.
+We could allow them unrestricted use of the internet, give them bodging tools, scapels, welders, 'grown up' paint and cartridge paper from a far younger age than schools can.
+Whenever they wanted to use a new tool or material they could - after we showed them how to use it safely.
+This is good because getting satisfying results out of 'kids' materials is really hard.
+Even a professional illustrater is going to have a hard time painting a picture with redicolor paint on printer paper using a cheap brush, it is almost impossible.

 When aged around 13, they appeared to have learnt everything from me they were interested in so I began to feel a bit helpless.
 Kids clubs were too basic and they were only reluctantly accepted into adult workshops if I was there to mind them.
 But a few (expensive) adult workshops in things like green woodwork or ceramics went a long way.
 They discovered that a lot of experts and graduates put films online explaining the hows and whys of making stuff.
 By the time they were 14 I was asking them to help me with my work in their areas of interest.
 They picked up things like virtual 3D modelling, games design, virtual reality world making, and after effects, effortlessly online when they were 13+.
 So everything kind of worked out OK in that learning progressed well beyond our ability to teach.

 They both wanted to go to a local art college at 16 to do a 6th form level 3 diplomas.
 These courses normally ask for 4 GCSEs, but after interview they said 'don't worry, you'll just need to get your GCSEs in Maths and English Language retake classes while here in order to get your diploma'.
-I've heard this many times, home schooled kids have a good reputation at many colleges and universities and they try and clear any academic requirement hurdles out of the way if the interview goes well.
+I've heard this from other people as well, home schooled kids have a good reputation at many colleges and universities, so they try and clear the exam hurdles out of the way if the interview goes well.
+If you never took a GCSE, you never failed it!

 Our older son did weekly online maths sessions for a year, we asked the recently graduated mathematician to do any maths that interested him and our son.
-I think they did computer algorithyms.
-The consequence was that he learnt to enjoy maths and when he did do GCSE at college he A'd it first time.
-He did struggle with the English GCSE but eventually passed it in the retake classes.
+I think they did computer algorithymy stuff.
+The result was that he enjoyed maths and when he did do GCSE at college he A'd it first time.
+He did struggle with the English GCSE but eventually passed it.
 His writing seems fine now.

-The younger son wanted to take his English and Maths GCSEs before starting college so as to avoid having to do re-takes at college.
-He's been doing them for the last year with weekly tuition, I've had to engage with the English curriculum.
-The information is laid out in a way which is visually hard to comprehend, while the texts you have to read/assess are 100 year old classics, and therefore clunky, with small point size, no line spaces between indented long paragraphs.
+Our younger son wanted to take his English and Maths GCSEs before starting college so as not to have to do re-takes at college.
+He's been doing them for the last year with weekly tuition, I've had to look at the English curriculum.
+The information is laid out in a way which is visually really hard to read, while the texts you have to read/assess are 100 year old classics, and therefore clunky, with small point size, no line spaces between indented long paragraphs.
 The morality described in them is way beyond its sell by date - child beatings, hunting and empire.
 The content of English GCSE is as out of date as its ambition, I am irritated that my son feels compelled to study it.
+I tried to persuade him not to bother.

 For me it's been great, it fed directly into my work.
 Having to focus on child learning meant I accidently devised painting and animation workshops that I then taught at schools and art clubs.
-Following the kid's interest in green woodwork meant that I had to learn it myself - for example I had to learn how to use a drawknife (8inch razor shape blade) before handing it to my 9 year olds, and this has led me down a new work path.
+It has improved my own painting.
+To teach a workshop in action painting or grid enlargement you have to think hard about what is really important, how it works or why it doesn't.
+Following the kid's interest in green woodwork meant that I had to learn it myself - for example I had to learn how to use a drawknife (8inch razor shape blade) before handing it to my 9 year olds, and this has led me into a new area of work.

-To usefully enable or suggest direction to the kids, I found myself trying to work out what they were finding of interest, so I had to try and look at everything again through their eyes, and ways of looking my partner had introduced them to.
+To usefully enable or suggest direction to the kids, I had to work out what they were finding of interest, so I had to try and look at everything again through their eyes, and ways of looking my partner had introduced them to.
 A pond was not just a pond to casually walk passed, it had frogs, newts dragon fly larvae and was rammed full of drama.
 A tree wasn't something I might cut down for firewood or looked nice, it was a potential climbing frame, leaf galls to make ink out of, or home of strange looking insects.
-It was a great eye re-opening experience, but temporary, now the kids are gone my eyes are closing again.
+It was a great eye re-opening experience, but temporary, now the kids are gone trees are starting to look a lot like chairs or firewood again.

 I loved bed time stories.
 Children's literature is so much better now than in the '70s, such smooth reads with brilliant storylines, Phillip Reeve, Michele Paver, Philip Ridley and loads more.
 I am so glad I got 10 years of reading in, I would have happily gone on for longer but I got moved out of the bed room.